d2l-ai/d2l-en/chapter_convolutional-modern/cnn-design.md

 * Increase network width across stages: $c_{i} \leq c_{i+1}$;
 * Increase network depth across stages: $d_{i} \leq d_{i+1}$.

-This leaves us with a final set of choices: how to pick the specific values for the above parameters of the eventual $\text{AnyNetX}_E$ design space.
-By studying the best-performing networks from the distribution in $\text{AnyNetX}_E$ one can observe the following: width of the network ideally increases linearly with the block index across the network, i.e., $c_j \approx c_0 + c_a j$, where $j$ is the block index and slope $c_a > 0$.
+This leaves us with a final set of choices: how to pick the specific values for the above parameters of the eventual $\textrm{AnyNetX}_E$ design space.
+By studying the best-performing networks from the distribution in $\textrm{AnyNetX}_E$ one can observe the following: width of the network ideally increases linearly with the block index across the network, i.e., $c_j \approx c_0 + c_a j$, where $j$ is the block index and slope $c_a > 0$.
 Given that we get to choose a different block width only per stage, we arrive at a piecewise constant function, engineered to match this dependence.
 Furthermore, experiments also show that a bottleneck ratio of $k = 1$ performs best, i.e., we are advised not to use bottlenecks at all.

 We recommend the interested reader reviews further details in the design of specific networks for different amounts of computation by perusing :citet:`Radosavovic.Kosaraju.Girshick.ea.2020`.
 For instance, an effective 32-layer RegNetX variant is given by $k = 1$ (no bottleneck), $g = 16$ (group width is 16), $c_1 = 32$ and $c_2 = 80$ channels for the first and second stage, respectively, chosen to be $d_1=4$ and $d_2=6$ blocks deep.
 The astonishing insight from the design is that it still applies, even when investigating networks at a larger scale.
 Even better, it even holds for Squeeze-and-Excitation (SE) network designs (RegNetY) that have a global channel activation :cite:`Hu.Shen.Sun.2018`.